vriquelme/cd-course-example-static/README.md

 # Development setup

-You need to install gatsby to work with this site.
+Make sure you have a working Node.js environment first.
+Then you need to install gatsby to work with this site.
 To do so run:

     $ npm install --global gatsby-cli

-(If you don't have a nodejs environment you will need that first)
+Then also install all the project dependencies with:

+    $ npm install

 After installing gatsby you can run it live on your development machine with: